Fahani/webrobocomp.github.io/page12.md

 This manual will follow the steps specified in the [official page of Ubuntu](https://help.ubuntu.com/community/BasicChroot).
 And the system we will install as tutorial is Ubuntu 14.04 Trusty amd64.

 ##Brief Explanation Imagine you have your Robocomp version well installed and working really fine in your system (i.e. Ubuntu 14.04 amd64), but you need to upgrade your ICE or OpenCV or PCL or whatever third-party library to a new version.
-You donít want to risk your well functional version of Robocomp and itís dependencies removing the current version and installing the new one (this usually affects other packages and libraries), and you donít have time enough to make a whole fresh installation in other partition or virtual machine, so the fastest solution is to create a jail containing the same distribution of your main system (Ubuntu 14.04 amd64) with chroot and test Robocomp with the new version of the library you need without touching your fine Robocomp installation.
-Realize that creating a chrooted environment in your machine makes your system believe that your root directory (ì/î) is in another place than the actual root of the system (like I explain on the wiki, the process in which you launch chroot believes that the root directory is in / while actually it is in /var/chroot/trusty_x64/, not letting you touch anything outside that directory and therefore not risking your current installation).
+You don‚Äôt want to risk your well functional version of Robocomp and it‚Äôs dependencies removing the current version and installing the new one (this usually affects other packages and libraries), and you don‚Äôt have time enough to make a whole fresh installation in other partition or virtual machine, so the fastest solution is to create a jail containing the same distribution of your main system (Ubuntu 14.04 amd64) with chroot and test Robocomp with the new version of the library you need without touching your fine Robocomp installation.
+Realize that creating a chrooted environment in your machine makes your system believe that your root directory (‚Äú/‚Äù) is in another place than the actual root of the system (like I explain on the wiki, the process in which you launch chroot believes that the root directory is in / while actually it is in /var/chroot/trusty_x64/, not letting you touch anything outside that directory and therefore not risking your current installation).
 Another practical use for chroot is to test an especific program or library in a different distribution or architecture.
 For example, if you are working in Ubuntu 14.04 amd64 and you want to test if a library that you are using works fine in Debian Wheezy or Ubuntu 14.10 or Ubuntu 14.04 i386.

 ##Creating a chroot